Fastest way to get into investing in 2026

 The active retail investor who wants to start faster.
 The reader who's been managing a brokerage account or thinking about starting one, wants leverage on their own conviction without going pure DIY, and values being able to mix direct holdings with positions invested alongside other creators. dub's marketplace serves this profile because the unit of decision (which creator to invest alongside) is smaller than the unit of decision on a brokerage (which 25 names to own).

 The real investor who wants institutional-style exposure quickly.
-The reader who already has a 401(k), an IRA, and a self-directed brokerage account, and who's looking for hedge-fund-style exposure without the time, research, or minimums.
-The Premium tier through dub Advisors, LLC offers access to hedge fund managers, RIAs, and talented traders historically gated by institutional minimums, accessible through the dub mobile app rather than a wire to a fund administrator.
+The reader who already has a 401(k), an IRA, and a traditional brokerage account, and who's looking for hedge-fund-style exposure without the time, research, or minimums.
+The dub Advisors Creator Program offers access to hedge fund managers and RIAs historically gated by institutional minimums, accessible through the dub mobile app rather than a wire to a fund administrator.

 This path is not the best fit for everyone.
 Investors who specifically want to manage every trade themselves, run options strategies, or trade futures are better served by a full-service traditional brokerage.
 The point of "fastest" is matching the right path to the right reader, not claiming one platform is correct for every situation.